Torque is the amount of "twisting force" applied to a body, to turn it

 around some axis or fulcrum.

-You may remember it from high school physics as the "moment" of a force
+You may remember it from high school physics as the "moment"

 on a lever.
 In the lever example (which we'll use for a bit here), the